-The way the material is joined together to create a solid structure, also known as the energy source, will be in part determined by the types of materials being used.
+The way the material is joined together to create a solid structure, also known as the energy source, will be in part determined by the types of 3D printing materials being used.
 This also ties in to the feedstock, which can be liquid, sheet, powder or wire.
 A high quality energy source may use lasers, following a process known as sintering to create a solid and robust model either from plastics or metals.

 Alternatively, heated nozzles may be used to print out plastics which rapidly cool, setting firm.
 In other machines, there’s a two part process where a binder and the raw powder are laid out separately and then combined, creating a strong layer that adheres together.

 For metals either sintering or a full melting process needs to be followed to create a new compound which follows the design shape.
-Depending on the geometry of the structure being created, and the materials being used, soluble supports may also be printed and used, later being discarded when the final product is ready.
+Depending on the geometry of the structure being created, and the additive manufacturing materials being used, soluble supports may also be printed and used, later being discarded when the final product is ready.